mralexhay/Booky/README.md

 #### MARK BOOKS AS READ
 > Mark multiple books as either read or unread.
 >
 > This action has a parameter that accepts an array of a custom Book entities.
 When tapped, it populates a dynamic, filterable list of Books that display along with images.
+It is sectioned into a 'read' & 'unread' section using a [DynamicOptionsProvider](https://developer.apple.com/documentation/appintents/dynamicoptionsprovider).
 >
 > It also demonstrates how to use an enum to create a fixed multiple-choice parameter.